Foot Comfort and Safety at Work

 When selecting footwear, one should remember that tight socks or stockings can cramp the toes as much as poorly-fitted shoes.
 Wrinkled socks, or socks that are too large or too small, can cause blisters.
 White woollen or cotton socks may be recommended since coloured socks cause skin allergies in some people.

-In designing strategies to protect foot injury, one has to remember the fundamental principle of occupational health and safety: that occupational hazards should be eliminated at the source.
+In designing strategies to protect foot injury, one must remember the fundamental principle of occupational health and safety: that occupational hazards should be eliminated at the source.
 The role of personal protective equipment is to minimize exposure to specific occupational hazards, not to eliminate them.
 Protective footwear does not guarantee total protection.
 The OSH Answers document Designing an Effective Personal Protective Equipment (PPE) Program discusses personal protective equipment in more detail.

 All jurisdictions in Canada require that workers wear adequate protection against workplace hazards.
-For workers exposed to foot hazards, the required protection is protective footwear certified by the CSA Group (CSA Standard "Protective Footwear", CAN/CSA-Z195-14).
+For workers exposed to foot hazards, the required protection is protective footwear certified by the CSA Group (CSA Standard "Protective footwear", CAN/CSA-Z195-14 (R2019)).

 All working footwear, for both men and women, whether it is safety wear or not, should provide comfort without compromising protective value.
-In addition, protective footwear should conform with CSA Standard CAN/CSA-Z195-14 or appropriate standard for your jurisdiction.
+In addition, protective footwear should conform with CSA Standard CAN/CSA-Z195-14 (R2019) or appropriate standard for your jurisdiction.